LoginRadius/engineering-portal/content/growth/why-should-implement-social-login-authentication/index.md

 -   Cost-effective Customer Data Security

-Developers need not spend time or money on introducing social logins on their platforms.
+Developers need not spend time or money on introducing social authentication on their platforms.
 This is because of the availability of APIs present on the social media platforms like [Facebook Login](https://www.loginradius.com/blog/engineering/login-with-facebook/) and the Google+ API.
 In most cases, these APIs are free to use.

 -   Increase Engagement